 - Chronic insomnia

-Ongoing Risk of Overdose and Death
+Ongoing Risk of Overdose and Death in Teens & Adolescents

 Many people are under the mistaken impression that those who are new to the use of prescription drugs are the most likely to experience an overdose or to die as a result of their drug use because they are unfamiliar with the medication and unsure what they’re body can handle.
 While it is true that those who take any prescription medications for the first time without the guidance of a doctor are at risk of overdose if they take too much, chronic abusers of prescription medication are also at high risk of dying due to their use of the drug.

 When ongoing drug use is a problem, body chemistry changes from day to day and yesterday’s “normal” dose may be overwhelming today.
-Furthermore, the addition of other drugs makes the equation even less stable, and when under the influence, many teens incorrectly calculate the time between doses, which means they have more in their body than is manageable.
+Furthermore, the addition of other drugs makes the equation even less stable, and when under the influence, many teens incorrectly calculate the time between doses, which means they have more in their bodies than is manageable.

 Perhaps one of the biggest risks of long-term prescription drug abuse is addiction.
 Regular use of any addictive substance – even under the guidance of a medical professional – can lead to a physical dependence upon it.
 However, it is important to note that addiction is not the diagnosis until psychological cravings are also an issue.
 When your teen comes to feel that he “needs” to take a minimum dose of a certain substance daily or craves that drug around the clock, addiction is an issue and one that can only effectively be addressed at a medical treatment program.